farmalloc/exp_collective_farmalloc/README.md

 #### Build

-Build the artifact and benchmarking programs with the following commands.
+Build the artifact and benchmark programs with the following commands.

 ```bash
 cd /workdir